Learning the golden ratio can improve your art.

-Within this blog post you will discover what the golden ratio is and how you can construct your own golden rectangle.
+Within this article you’ll learn what the golden ratio is, and how you can create a golden rectangle.
 You will learn the golden circles, and how you can apply this to your artistic compositions.
-I’ll be sharing paintings and logo designs that use the golden ratio to further illustrate the power of this method.
+Additionally I’ll be sharing paintings and logo designs using this methodology too.

 What Is The Golden Ratio?

-The golden ratio is a ratio of 1:1.618, which is mathematically called Phi.
-This ratio closely refers to the Fibonacci Sequence.
-The Fibonacci Sequence is a progression in which the next number in the sequence is a total of itself and the previous number.
+The golden ratio is a ratio, of 1:1.618, or Phi.
+This ratio refers to the Fibonacci Sequence, a number arrangement.
+This numbered progression is when the next number is a total of itself and the previous number.
 This starts at 0, and is ever-lasting.

 This rate of growth roughly boils down to the ratio of 1:1.618, the golden ratio.
-If you look at the golden rectangle, one side will be 1, and the other will be 1.618.
+If you look at the golden rectangle using metric measurements, one side will be 1cm, and the other will be 1.618cm.
 Here’s an interesting TED talk all about this sequence.

 Why Is The Golden Ratio Important?

 The golden ratio leads the eye, and gives you structure when preparing an image.
-In contrast to just arranging your composition randomly, which can often lead to disappointing results.
+This is in contrast to arranging your composition at random.
+This can often lead to disappointing compositions.

 This is exactly the appeal of the golden ratio, and shows you how important it is.
 If you couple this up with using great colour, then you’re onto a winner!